What is Chartered Accountant (CA)?

 - Enroll for the CA Foundation Course: Register with the Institute of Chartered Accountants of India (ICAI) for the CA Foundation Course.
 You can apply for the Foundation Course after passing the 12th standard examination conducted by a recognized board.

 - Complete the Intermediate Course: The Intermediate Course comprises two groups with a total of eight papers.
-The subjects covered include Accounting, Corporate and Other Laws, Cost and Management Accounting, Taxation, Advanced Accounting, Auditing and Assurance, Enterprise Information Systems & Strategic Management, and Financial Management & Economics for Finance.
+The subjects covered include Accounting, Corporate and Other Laws.

 - Articleship Training: After clearing either or both groups of the Intermediate Course, commence a 3-year Articleship Training under the guidance of a practicing Chartered Accountant.
 During the Articleship, you will gain practical experience in accounting, auditing, taxation, and related areas.